 4. Examine the associated records for that activity (it is expected that aspects of other appendices will be applicable during the course of the inspection because several appendices may apply to each construction activity).

 f.
+In order to maximize efficiency in the inspection program, implementation of this IP should be coordinated with IP 69020, Inspection of Safety-Related Items (and Services) During Construction of Non-Power Production and Utilization Facilities.
 During inspection of structures, systems, and components (SSCs), the inspector should focus on the review and observation of a variety of safety-related construction activities, if available, and use those activities as the starting point for the inspection sample.
 If the inspector observes the installation of a component, the inspector should consider reviewing the fabrication, procurement, receipt inspection, and qualification and certification records for the item and verify the upstream records are traceable to the item.
 Furthermore, the inspector should review the training and qualification records for the construction, inspection, and test personnel associated with the item’s inspection and installation in the plant.
 The inspector could review the associated design documents for that item and verify that the as-built condition of the SSC is consistent with the original design, and that any design changes were properly controlled.
 The inspector should also review any associated nonconformance reports or other corrective action records associated with the activity.
 This scope of review is not necessary for every inspection, but is included here to illustrate that many sections of this procedure can be accomplished for almost any safety-related construction activity.
 The inspections of these items should be reviewed against the approved QAPD.

 69021-03 RESOURCE ESTIMATE